-‘If we all take some responsibility to start with WHY and inspire others to do the same then together we can change the world.’
+‘If we all take some responsibility to start with and inspire others to do the same then together we can change the world.’
 Simon Sinek’

 Ark Oval’s mission states that ‘Children, staff and parents at Ark Oval, are passionate about ensuring every child fulfils their potential and becomes an all-round exceptional